 The corrosion and scaling constitute the first problem, which is a prominent problem in the treatment of oilfield produced water.
 However, some advanced technologies, such as electrochemical pre-oxidation technology and electromagnetic anti-scaling technology, can solve the problem.
 However, due to the limitations of investment in these technologies and high operation costs, and lack of scientific post-support management, it remains difficult to use the said technologies in practice.

-The 2nd problem is the secondary pollution in the treatment of oilfield produced water.
+The second problem is secondary pollution in the treatment of oilfield produced water.
 After filtration treatment by sewage treatment stations, the sewage still contains some components that can be oxidized to form precipitates, which will deteriorate the water quality.
-If the anti-corrosion measures of the water injection pipeline are inadequate, the sulfuric acid-reducing bacteria contained in the sewage will chemically react and precipitate, causing a secondary pollution to the water quality.
+If the anti-corrosion measures of the water injection pipeline are inadequate, the sulfuric acid-reducing bacteria contained in the sewage will chemically react and precipitate, causing secondary pollution to the water quality.

 Fourthly, the limitations of polymer production technology are also problems that need to be solved at the moment.
-In the process of oil field exploitation, polymers are injected into the strata to improve fluidity ratio of water and oil in a bid to enhance oil recovery ratio.
+In the process of oil field exploitation, polymers are injected into the strata to improve the fluidity ratio of water and oil in a bid to enhance the oil recovery ratio.
 However, this method will increase the viscosity in the produced water and it will be difficult to handle.
 At this stage, the processing technology in this regard is not mature, and it is difficult to make the external drainage water quality reach the standard.

 3. Common Oilfield Produced Water Treatment Technology